Deepanjalkumar/Attacksurfacemanagement/README.md

 # Note : You can run it in parallel to cover a vast majority of assets in less time.
 I suggest to give it a try

-# Attention : I had to replicate the backened framework again without breaking terms of condition to showcase my work for the potential employer or client.

 # Installation :

      git clone https://github.com/Deepanjalkumar/Attacksurfacemanagement.git